AldoFusterTurpin/Solid_Principles_Python/README.md

 There is on exception.
 I am applying the Interface segregation Principle in order to satisfy the Liskov Substitution Principle.
 That's why:
 - The folder of the Liskov Substitution Principle ("LIS") just contains a subfolder named "wrong".
 - The folder of the Interface Segregation Principle ("ISP") just contains a subfolder named "right".

+There is a folder called "diagrams" with the diagrams of these code examples, both in .png and .drawio formats.

 ### To execute the examples
 #### You should be in the root folder "Solid_Principles_Python"